a-abdelkarim/a-abdelkarim/README.md

 ## About Me

 Hey!
-I'm Ahmed, a GIS/Software Developer based in Cairo.
+I'm Ahmed, a GIS/Software Developer.
 I'm all about turning cool ideas into reality, especially when it comes to GIS applications and software magic.

 🚀 I love building things that make life easier and more fun.
 Whether it's GIS applications, creative software solutions, or troubleshooting tech challenges, I'm all in!